All Episodes

 We don't know where it's going, as Bob Gates just said.

-They will do uh what the Reagan administration talked about when they bombed Libya in 1986, try to put Saddam back in his box.
+They will do what the Reagan administration talked about when they bombed Libya in 1986, try to put Saddam back in his box.

-That was the formulation that was used in the 1980s to basic excuse me, Saddam and Qaddafi.
+That was the formulation that was used in the 1980s to basic, excuse me, Saddam Gaddafi back in his box so that he cannot threaten people.

 Right.

-So the same people, the same people who want to give.
+So the same people, the same people who want to give like Kalamid Sheikh or Kohat, whatever, the sheikh here, a fair trial.

-Bin Laden a fair trial, hoping somebody shoots Qaddafi to save Obama from political embarrassment.
+Hoping somebody shoots Gaddafi to save Obama from political embarrassment.

-Jonathan, hopefully somebody will put a bullet in his head and save Obama from political embarrassment.
+Hopefully somebody will put a bullet in his head and save Obama from political embarrassment.

-Yes, he's uh a lunatic.
+Yes, he's a lunatic.

 It's very hard to make policy when you're dealing with somebody who's an irrational terrorist on the other side.